 Do I need to be present to win?No, the winner does not need to be present to win.
 We do hope you will join us for the festivities though!

-Is there an admission fee for the Duck Derby?Yes, there is a $5 fee to attend the Duck Races.
-Tickets can be purchased online, at event or at an elementary school site in the south Antelope Valley.
-All Waterpark attractions will be open for use; lazy river will close @ 7:30 to stage races.
+Is there an admission fee for the Duck Race?Yes, there is a $5 fee to attend the Duck Races.
+Tickets can be purchased online, at the event or at a participating school site in the south Antelope Valley.
+All Water Park attractions will be open for use; the Lazy River will close @ 7:30 to stage races.

-Can I adopt ducks on Derby Day?If all of our 10,000 ducks have not been adopted as of Thursday Evening August 31st, the remaining ducks will be available for adoption Friday until one hour prior to the start of the race at a booth set up at Dry Town Water Park.
+Can I adopt ducks on Race Day?If all of our 10,000 ducks have not been adopted as of Thursday evening, August 29th, the remaining ducks will be available for adoption Friday until one hour prior to the start of the race at a booth set up at Dry Town Water Park.

 Who does the event benefit?